abdallahalseddek/Vacation-Tracking-System/README.md

 # Vacation Tracking System
 ### The Vacation Sysytem Idea is presented in the [Object Oriented Analysis And Design textbook, 3rd edition](https://www.oreilly.com/library/view/object-oriented-analysis-and/9780201895513/). </b> I worked on designing the system workflow and defining its use cases in detail including Flow diagrams, State diagrams, and ERD diagrams.
-Also, I
 ## Index
 - [System Features](#system-features)
 - [All Possible Use Cases](#use-cases)